"It is to look inside one's mind and eliminate dirty, weak, ugly, and selfish parts...

 In 1955, Tsutomu Ohshima, one of Master Funakoshi’s last direct pupils (1948-1953, Waseda University, Tokyo, Japan), came to the United States.
 That same year he organized the Southern California Karate Association, which has grown over the years to become a national non-profit organization, Shotokan Karate of America, Inc. (SKA), with affiliations world wide.

-Each of your black belt instructors received their rank directly from (or had it recognized by) Mr. Ohshima, completing the direct line from the origin of Karate to you.
+Each of the black belt instructors at the Northwest YMCA received their rank directly from (or had it recognized by) Mr. Ohshima, completing the direct line from the origin of Karate to you.
 This direct line assures you of the highest level of instruction.

 Beginners are always welcome.
 Regardless of your age, sex, or current physical condition, you can begin karate practice and enjoy it.

 Through serious martial arts practice, we can learn to face ourselves strictly and show our best spirit in all situations.

 "Originally this was the most important thing about martial arts--to reach a higher level, to become a strong human being.
 Strong doesn't mean big arms.
 It means who can be a more strict human being with himself.
 That is the ideal of martial arts." – Tsutomu Ohshima.